 With the world quickly turning to everything that is a touch away from a click away, it is mandatory to keep a mobile first approach for your web design.
 Mobile and Tablet devices accounted for 51.3% of internet usage worldwide in October compared to 48.7% by Desktop and Mobile Commerce will make up for 45% of Total eCommerce.

 A touch enabled design is in sync with the mobile first approach and it makes navigation through mobile easy for the visitors.
 A touch enabled design means designing of buttons in a way that they can be clicked on smaller screens, usage of tiny animation around arrows that point toward any sort of navigation on the page.

 3. Use a Design Prototyping Software

 A design prototyping software is mainly used to ease out the to and fro process between the client and the designer and test the responsiveness and interactivity of the web design.
 This will provide various features like real time presentation, tracks of changes done & people who viewed the design, ability to use a hotspot to give feedback on a particular section in the design.

-We have compared two of the most used design prototype tools here.
+Check out the comparison between two of the most used design prototype tools.